schatzsr/CS6065-Python-File-Sharing-using-RPyC/README.md

         This will obtain the associated document from the user who's id you pass.
     >q
         This will remove you from the server.

+Known Issues:
+    *If a user disconnects the server needs to be reset.
+        (ReferenceError: weakly-referenced object no longer exists)